NullPointerExcy/Streamify/README.md

 - Containerization: Docker & Docker Compose for easy deployment and scalability

 ## ⚠️ Limitations
-- The primary limitation is your hardware or server capacity—Streamify-VODs is designed to utilize the resources you provide.
+- The primary limitation is your hardware or server capacity, Streamify is designed to utilize the resources you provide.
 - Advanced UI theming is planned but currently limited to basic color and title customization.